HigherGround189/EGT309-Team-Harish-Kanna/README.md

 ### 1. Overview of EDA
 The dataset provided in this project comprises 41,188 records of bank marketing data containing client attributes and marketing campaign calls such as age, occupation, contact method and campaign calls.
 The primary objective of the analysis is to perform EDA to gain insights and findings into overall structure, quality and predictive usefulness of the features before training machine learning models.

-The analysis examined the missingness patterns, outliers, distribution shapes, feature dependencies and the overall suitability of features for machine learning.

-Advanced techniques such as MCAR assessment, mutual information analysis, and one hot aware feature selection were applied to identify meaningful features and determine the appropriate preprocessing strategy.
-These findings led to the decisions for imputation and feature engineering.
+The analysis examined the missingness, outliers, distribution, feature dependencies and the overall suitability of features for machine learning.
+Advanced techniques such as MCAR assessment, mutual information analysis, and one hot aware feature selection were applied to guide appropriate imputation, preprocessing and feature engineering.

 ### 2. Key Findings of EDA
 #### Null Handling